dinkelburg/diversdesk/src/content/docs/articles/Onboarding_uncertain_amount_of_dives.md

 ---
-title: Onboarding a customer with an uncertain amount of dives
+title: Adding dives to an ongoing activity
 description: The customer you are about to onboard does not yet know on how many dives he or she will participate.
 ---